jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-People may say the interface stability comes in jeopardy when you use `public` fields.
-The fields may look similar from the outside.
-However, frameworks may expect `properties`, not fields, which makes letting fields participate in reusable functions less easy.
-Perhaps compatibility like that is an argument.
+Some may say using `public` fields makes the interface less stable.
+Fields may look similar to `properties` from the outside.
+However, frameworks may expect `properties`, not fields.
+This makes it harder to use fields in reusable functions and may cause compatibility issues.

 ### Public Members for Internal Classes